thestennettreport/TheStennettReport.github.io/Project_2025/Mandate_For_Leadership/Chapter_2.md

 ---
 layout: page
-title: Mandate for Leadership - Chapter 2
+title: Mandate for Leadership - Chapter 2 - Executive Office of the President of the United States
 ---

 ### 1. CHAPTER OVERVIEW